SHIVAM1KUMAR/SHIVAM1KUMAR/README.md

 # 💫 About Me:
-I'm a final year Computer Science Student 😊.<br>💻 Worked on many different technologies.<br>MERN
+I'm a final year Computer Science Student 😊.<br>💻 Worked on many different technologies.